Tawhid: Unity of existence

 Many authors consider being or existence to be the proper designation for the reality of God.
 While all Muslims believe the reality of God to be one, critics hold that the term "existence" (wujud) is also used for the existence of things in this world and that the doctrine blurs the distinction between the existence of the creator and that of the creation.
 Defenders argued that Ibn Arabi and his followers are offering a "subtle metaphysics following the line of the Asharite formula: "The attributes are neither God nor other than God."
 God's "signs" (ayat) and "traces" (athar)—the creatures—are neither the same as God nor different from him, because God must be understood as both absent and present, both transcendent and immanent.
 Understood correctly, wahdat al-wujud elucidates the delicate balance that needs to be maintained between these two perspectives."
 Shah Wali Allah of Delhi argued that the Ibn Arabi's "unity of being" was experiential and based on a subjective experience of illumination or ecstasy, rather than an ontological reality.

+Uttering I or considering oneself as in power separate from God are forms of idolatry for many Sufis.
+In the metaphysical cosmology of Sufism, God's sovereignty is a necessity, not an accident.
+Therefore, it is impossible to worship something else but God.
+By venerating the self, one worships God in the name of Jalal (majesty).
+This name is supposed to be worshipped and then transmitted by Iblis (Satan).
+Since it is impossible for two majesties to co-exist, one cannot participate in divine intimacy or mercy and will also be subject to God's wrath.

-Influences on the Muslim culture
+Influences on Muslim culture

 The Islamic doctrine of Tawhid puts forth a God whose rule, will or law are comprehensive and extend to all creatures and to all aspects of the human life.
-Early Muslims understood religion to thus cover the domains of state, law and society.
+Early Muslims thus understood religion to cover the domains of the state, law and society.
 It is believed that the entirety of the Islamic teaching rests on the principle of Tawhid.
+Muslims use the single raised index finger gesture (al-sabbaba or al-sabbaha) as a symbol of tawhid.
 In the following, we provide a few examples of the influences of Tawhid on the Muslim culture:

 Interpersonal relationship

-According to the Qur'an, one consequence of properly conceived relationship between God and man as the served and servant, is the proper relationship among humans.
-In order to achieve the former, the Qur'an consistently "reminds" men of two points: 1.
-That God is one; everything except God (including the entirety of nature) is contingent upon God.
-2. With all His might and glory, God is essentially the all-merciful God.
+According to the Qur'an, one consequence of properly conceived relationship between God and man as the served and servant is the proper relationship among humans.
+To achieve the former, the Qur'an consistently "reminds" mankind of two points.
+God is one; everything except God (including the entirety of nature) is contingent upon God.
+With all His might and glory, God is essentially the all-merciful God.